 Xenesthis intermedia (Venezuelan blue bloom), captive bred.
-A large, dark terrestrial, native to northern Andes, northwest Venezuela.
+A large, dark terrestrial, native to the northern Andes in northwest Venezuela.
 The metallic starburst pattern on the carapace is distinctive in the genus.

 Xenesthis intermedia, described in 1945, is a large, elegant, mostly black terrestrial from the northernmost extent of the Andes in northwest Venezuela (Trujillo Department).
 The collector, Dr. Quintini, reported finding the specimen at 1500 m (4921 ft).
 Interestingly, the species description reports locals fear X. intermedia for its bite.